avdgaag/wally/README.md

 while receiving web hooks from external services on the server side.
 Using websockets, the client is updated immediately.

-Currently the only implemented web hook is a Heroku depoyment notification.
+Currently the only implemented web hook is a Heroku deployment notification.

 ## Deploy to Heroku